App Development Glossary

 Encryption

-Encryption is the process of transforming readable data (plaintext) into unreadable ciphertext using mathematical algorithms and secret keys.
-Only those possessing decryption keys can reverse the process, recovering original data.
-Encryption is fundamental to information security protecting data confidentiality.
+Encryption is the process of converting readable data into unreadable ciphertext using a mathematical algorithm and a secret key.
+Only someone with the correct key can reverse it and recover the original data, which makes encryption a foundation of protecting information confidentiality.

 End-to-End Testing